What is a Sales Funnel?

 - How Much: Ultimately, they need to know the cost and potential ROI of a solution

 To us, the brands that answer these questions, are the ones who win.
 That is why our content marketing packages and annual content plans map content to the buyer journey and seek to help our clients become the trusted source of information.

 Sales Funnels Optimize Marketing and Sales Teams

-In a 2014 study by Regalix Research, 87 percent of marketing professionals prioritized improving their knowledge of a customer’s purchase journey.
+In a study by Regalix Research, 87% of marketing professionals said they are prioritizing the use of intent data in the customer’s purchase journey.